v1n99/spotify-music-analysis/README.md

 Fetch and analyze the top tracks of popular artists using the Spotify Web API.
 The analysis includes data on artist name, track name, track popularity, album, release year, and duration.

-Generate synthetic data.

-Provide visualizations and insights into track performance, streaming trends, and audio features such as danceability, energy, and valence.
+Provide visualizations and insights into top artist, tracks, streaming trends, and audio features such as danceability, energy, and valence.

 ## Requirements:

 Python

 Spotify Developer Account (https://developer.spotify.com/)

+- Log in to Spotify Developer Dashboard

+- Create new application to get Client ID and Client Secret

 ## Libraries: